lbechberger/ML4NLP/doku_in_progress.md

 ### Scores of classifiers

-As suggested in the seminar, we used different classifiers with their default settings to work with our selected features.
-The classifiers with the highest scores (Cohen's Kappa) are then investigated closer, so we tried to narrow down the best hyperparameters for those classifiers.

-When fed to the different classifiers with their default parameters, it's enough to use the one most important feature according to its mutual_inf_classif to reach the scores the classifiers reached when using all features.
-Moreover, some of the scores reached when using all features are even improved, but not improving the scores of the best-performing classifiers.

 ### Additional feature of shared entities

-One conclusion drawn from chapter?? (last) is that the usage of only one feature is sufficient to achieve the same classification performance as the combination of all features ??.
-In other words, the features hold redundant information.
-That can be taken as a hint for the usefulness of additional features.
-We implemented the similarity of named entities in news articles as an additional feature.
+We had the idea to implement the similarity of named entities in news articles as an additional feature.
 The KnowledgeStore database holds information about mentions in Wikinews articles.
 One type of a mention is the referrence to an entity, which gives a link to a DBpedia entry.
 Entities can be for example persons or places.
 A similarity measure between articles is the share of entities that are named in the articles.
 The mentions of an article can be accessed via the property 'ks:hasMention'.
 If a mention refers to an entity, that entity can be retrieved using the property 'ks:refersTo' of the mention.
 Oddly enough, when a mention has the type 'nwr:EntityMention', the property 'ks:refersTo' often doesn't lead to an entity, which lessens the amount of recognized entities in an article.
 Consequentially, the similarity of two articles measured by the share of entities that are named in the articles is reduced.
 Nevertheless, we implemented the feature of common entities.
 It can be turned on via the parameter *use_entity_feature* in the feature_extraction.py script.
 Yet, when using that feature, the time to calculate the features rapidly rises.
-In out testruns, enabling the entity feature led to an increase of the time needed to extract all features by the factor of 12.
+In our testruns, enabling the entity feature led to an increase of the time needed to extract all features by the factor of 12.
 Therefore, we didn't use that feature in the final version of *feature_extraction.py*.

 ### Classifier selection

-We decided to use the classifiers random forest and maximum entropy because these classifier yielded the best results when ran on the dataset (without hyperparameter tuning).
-Afterwards we ran a grid search on the random forest concerning the following parameters: n_estimators, max_features, max_depth, min_samples_split, min_samples_leaf, bootstrap, but the grid search never came to an end.
-So, we dropped some parameters of the grid search, namely min_samples_split, min_samples_leaf, bootstrap and came to a score not higher than the score using the default parameters.
+As suggested in the seminar, we used different classifiers with their default settings to work with our selected features.
+The classifiers with the highest scores (Cohen's Kappa) were the random forest classifier and maximum entropy.
+Afterwards we ran a grid search on the random forest concerning the following parameters: *n_estimators*, *max_features*, *max_depth*, *min_samples_split*, *min_samples_leaf*, *bootstrap*, but the grid search never came to an end.
+So, we dropped some parameters of the grid search, namely *min_samples_split*, *min_samples_leaf*, *bootstrap* and came to a score not higher than the score using the default parameters.
+We also ran a grid search on the maximum entropy classifier with the parameter *solver* and on the k-nearest neighbors with the parameters *n_neighbors* and *p* (power parameter for the Minkowski metric).

+We also included k-nearest neighbors, support vector machine and multi-layer perceptron classifiers in order to have a comparison.

 ### Evaluating the classifier's performance